Osomudeya/List-Of-DevOps-Projects/README.md

 # Learn DevOps Through Real Systems

-I help engineers learn DevOps through **real systems and failures**. **Everything here is free.** Production-style labs you can run on your laptop today.
+Free production-style DevOps labs built around **real systems and failures** — run them on your laptop today. **Everything here is free.**

 **If you are new here:** start with [**DevSecOps Project 2026**](https://osomudeya.gumroad.com/l/devsecops-lab) ([GitHub](https://github.com/Osomudeya/clearledger)).
 It is the most guided path — staged labs on one app, with clear checkpoints.
 Prefer the [ebook](https://osomudeya.gumroad.com/l/devsecops-lab) for offline reading; use the [repo](https://github.com/Osomudeya/clearledger) to run the lab.